 Please note: As a result of our Christian ethos, this post is covered by a Genuine Occupational Requirement (GOR) under the Equality Act 2010.
 The successful applicant will be expected to be a practicing Christian with a mature faith and to clearly demonstrate a personal commitment to the mission, principles, values and practices of OCCA.

 If you are interested in this role, please send a copy of your CV and a cover letter to: firstname.lastname@example.org

-Expressions of Interest can be submitted any time before the end of May, be they will be considered as they are received.
+Expressions of Interest can be submitted any time before the end of November; they will be considered as they are received.
 Those who meet the essential criteria for this role will be invited to apply.